FIU-IND Registration for IFSC Entities: What Changed, What Breaks, and How to Fix It

 Why This Matters Strategically

-In GIFT IFSC, AML reporting for IFSC entities is not merely about filing STRs.
+In GIFT IFSC, AML reporting and FIU compliance for IFSC entities is not merely about filing STRs.
 It is about demonstrating:

 FIU-IND integration is the interface between your institution and India’s financial intelligence architecture.
 Regulators increasingly interpret: